ymuuuun/ROBLOX-Group-Scraper/README.md

 # ROBLOX-Group-Scraper

-A basic python script that looks for ownerless and joinable ROBLOX groups in a range.
+A basic python program that looks for ownerless and joinable ROBLOX groups in a range.

 Heavily inspired by TechTator's group scraper, check it out! https://github.com/TechTator/roblox-group-scraper